MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 To see a targeted release schedule, see [Service update availability](public-preview-releases.md).

-### Are there any major updates post 8.1?ou will be required to be on an update that's no more than three updates behind the current update.
+### Are there any major updates post 8.1?

-There will be 2 major updates in April and October where new experiences can be enabled.
+There are two major updates each year: the April update and the October update.
+New experiences can be enabled with these updates.
 Major updates won't require code or data upgrade.
 Breaking changes will be communicated 12 months in advance such that customers can plan accordingly.
 Such a change will only be introduced during a major update.
-The 10.0 release, which will be available in April 2019, will also be an update and not an upgrade.

 ### What does it mean when an update is backward compatible?